July 2015 Seedlings

 You have not heard of The Virgin before.
 It is the third Albino var. speciosum.
 I have not used it simply because it was not out at the same flowering period as the others.
 Just as good as the other Albinos and here it is now crossed with the famous Lyrebird.
 The Virgin looks very different.
 It has a smaller flower but they stand at the end of very long pedicels.
 This causes the raceme to be very wide, almost 150mm across like a giant feather duster.
 The flowers are packed on as well.
 I will be waiting to see how it performs with great anticipation.

 Breakaway x Sunburst SOLD OUT

-Both of these parent grandiflorums came from our big 2005 trip to Kroombit Tops.
-Lots of plants flowering that year and we spent five days of very hard tramping to see them all.
+Another mating of stunning grandiflorums.
 The pics tell the story.
-I have admired them both each year since and thought it time to give them their own star on the Kroombit sidewalk.
+I have admired them both each year since and thought it time to give them their own star on the sidewalk.
 Breakaway is my really big hope and Sunburst has such wonderful colour.
 It really deserves the regal name we gave to it.
 Both have wonderful shape.
 No crossed over legs, or lateral sepals, in my stables I can promise you!

 428: Den. speciosum var. grandiflorum x same